 This type of dermatitis is a reaction by the body's immune system to a substance contacting the skin.
 When the skin first comes into contact with the substance, the skin becomes sensitized to that substance.
 Sometimes a person can be sensitized by only one exposure, and other times sensitization occurs only after many exposures to a substance.
-After a person is sensitized, the next exposure causes intense itching and dermatitis within 4 to 24 hours, although some people, particularly older people, do not develop a reaction for 3 to 4 days.
+After a person is sensitized, the next exposure causes intense itching and dermatitis within 4 to 24 hours, although some people, do not develop a reaction for 3 to 4 days.

 Thousands of substances can result in allergic contact dermatitis.
 The most common include substances found in

 People may use (or be exposed to) substances for years without a problem, then suddenly develop an allergic reaction.
 Even ointments, creams, and lotions used to treat dermatitis can cause such a reaction.

 Regardless of cause or type, contact dermatitis results in itching and a rash.

 Irritant contact dermatitis causes more pain than itching.
 The symptoms typically decrease in intensity after 1 or 2 days once there is no more exposure to the irritating substance.

 Allergic contact dermatitis usually causes more itching than pain.
 Symptoms may take a day or more to become noticeable and increase in intensity for 2 to 3 days after exposure.